andiblenk/andiblenk.github.io/_pages/projects.md

 ---

 ## AI-NET PROTECT
-I am currently the project leader of this research project.
+I was the project leader of this research project.
 I was fully responsible for the grant writing of the Chair of Communication Networks.

 Links:
 - [AI-NET PROTECT](https://www.forschung-it-sicherheit-kommunikationssysteme.de/projekte/ai-net-protect)